 4. Peel 5-6 garlic pieces to get about 30-35 pods of garlic.
 Crush them slightly with a mortar and pestle or pulse them for 30 seconds in a grinder.
 We just need to release their juices and don’t need to crush them entirely.

-5. Place a pan on heat and add mustard oil to it and allow it to heat slightly.
+5. Place a pan on high heat and add mustard oil to it and allow it to heat slightly.

 6. Add cumin seeds and once they splutter add the curry leaves.
 You can omit the leaves if you don’t have them.
 I feel adding them adds a nice flavor to the recipe.